SoftHu/tos_avg/En/heart_4_2_8.md

 A hard day's work,
-all for that cold one at night.\nRefreshing, bubbly, with a bold banana flavor.\nWell done, &lbrace;playername&rbrace;.
+all for that cold one at night.\nRefreshing, bubbly, with a bold banana flavor.\nWell done, &lbrace;c.playername&rbrace;.
 No wonder Yui likes you so much.]
 1754550494868988 -->1754550535630334[<b>Speaker 👉 Fox:</b>
 \nI helped too!